Uberi/University-Notes/MATH239/MATH239.md

 In other words, two graphs are isomorphic if they have the **same structure** - if they have every vertex correspend to each other, and the edges in one graph connect the corresponding vertices in the other graph.

+Two graphs can have multiple possible isomorphisms, or none at all, in which case they are not isomorphic.

 Basically, a graph $G_2$ that is isomorphic to a graph $G_1$ can be created from $G_1$ by replacing its vertices with vertices in $G_2$.

 The isomorphism preserves the edge structure, so edges are mapped to edges, and non-edges are mapped to non-edges.